 Instructions

-- Add milk and whisk until combined.
-Cook and whisk on medium heat until thickened, stirring often.
+- Add the milk and whisk until combined.
+Increase the heat to medium and cook, stirring frequently, until thickened.

-- Add tomatoes, tomato paste, and Parmesan if using, and stir until combined.
+- Add the tomatoes and Parmesan and stir until combined.
+Heat through.

 Want to save this recipe?